lyttonhao/Reading-Notes/Notes/2014-ICLR-overfeat.md

 Integrated framework for classification,localization and detection

-**the fully-connected layers can also be seen as 1x1 convolutions in a spatial setting** --> don't care input size
+**The fully-connected layers can also be seen as 1x1 convolutions in a spatial setting** --> don't care input size

 * Classification